 The Learning Materials Used

-You will quickly and effectively review scuba diving fundamentals with a PADI Scuba Tune-Up Guidebook provided to you, or via PADI eLearning online.
+You will quickly and effectively review scuba diving fundamentals with a Scuba Tune-Up Guidebook provided to you, or via eLearning online.
 Begin by answering a few questions related to dive safety, problem management and dive planning.
 For example:

 - What are the five steps in a pre-dive safety check?